Last Updated on 7 months by Francesca Egay

 All I need to do now is tweet them with a link to the post from CoSchedule.

 If you look closely at my link, I use Bit.ly to shorten my links and track the CTR of the links from this channel.
-This allows me to determine how effective my outreach strategy is.
+This allows me to determine how effective my social media and blogger outreach strategy is.
 It is not just sharing your content and driving up their share count that’s important — it is also how you get people to click to your post and turn them into avid readers or subscribers.

 Also, if you want to get the most out of your social shares, you need to schedule your posts during times when your fans and followers are most active.
 To find out the times in a day when your Twitter followers are online, use Followerwonk.
 For Facebook, you can check Facebook Insights for the best times to post your status updates so more of your fans will see it.